-Cigar cabinets can accommodate both private and commerical uses.
+Cigar cabinets can accommodate both private and commercial uses.
 And their price increases with their ability to adequately control temperature and humidification levels.
 But otherwise, they accomplish the same goal as humidors.

-The main difference between humidor boxes and humidor cigar cabents is quantity.
+The main difference between humidor boxes and humidor cigar cabinets is quantity.

 A cigar cabinet has the capacity to store a higher volume of cigars without compromising the relative humidity or temperature–even as you add newer cigars or re-stock with high quantities.
 Cigar cabinets can hold anywhere between 600-4000 cigars.
 For the cigar collector who is just barely exceeding their humidor’s capacity, the cigar cabinet is a significant upgrade.

 While you might expect to pay hundreds of dollars to buy a good desktop humidor, a high-quality humidor cigar cabinet will potentially cost thousands.
 You can expect to pay between one to four thousand dollars for a cigar cabinet worth its salt.

 Because cigar cabinets are so large, they require a sufficient air distribution and humidification system that can ensure an even, consistent flow of air and moisture.
 And in addition to the humidification system, cigar cabinets require a lot of Spanish cedar for construction for each of the shelves.
 So the price has to do with both the construction and materials required to make a cigar cabinet.